How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 Anti-Inflammatory Agents

 In addition to eye drops, your vet may also prescribe anti-inflammatory agents, like topical steroids, if there is a lot of redness or swelling.
-These don’t necessarily get rid of the infection, but they can bring swelling and make your dog more comfortable.
+These don’t necessarily get rid of the infection, but they can bring swelling down and make your dog more comfortable.

 Antihistamines